Carmel Bach Festival1999 – 2019Copyright © 2023 CBH |

 Sunset over the 18th-century Spanish Carmel Mission Basilica |

-This base program for the evening concerts repeats for the next two weeks, so each main program is performed twice.
-The Saturday of the final weekend is a celebratory Best of the Fest program, with highlights from the entire program and introduced by Music Director and Conductor, from 2011 onwards Paul Goodwin.
+The base program for the evening concerts repeats for the second week, so each main program is performed twice.
+The Saturday of the final weekend is a celebratory Best of the Fest program, with highlights from the entire program introduced by Artistic Director and Conductor, from 2023 onwards Grete Pedersen.

-All Saints’ Episcopal Church was the established venue for the Intermezzo Recital Series, with a wide variety of programs held early afternoons every weekday.
+All Saints’ Episcopal Church is the established venue for the Intermezzo Recital Series, with a wide variety of programs held every weekday afternoon.
 In 2007 many of these moved to a new venue closer to the centre of Carmel, the Methodist Church of the Wayfarer.
-(We are now back in All Saints’, but sometimes still use Wayfarer as a rehearsal venue.)
+(We have now been back in All Saints’ for several years, but sometimes still use Wayfarer as a rehearsal venue.)
 Several of these early afternoon performances require an appropriate harpsichord, and occasionally organ in addition.
 Some years, one or more have used fortepiano.
 The Saturday recital is usually keyboard free and held in the late morning at Sunset Center Theater.
 Again, this series of daytime recitals repeats to cover the whole season.

-To exploit the space gained in the Sunset Center rebuild, 2004 saw the establishment of the Foyer Recitals.
-Based around theorbo and now devized by Daniel Swenberg, these morning programs often repeat for the duration of the festival.
-Keyboard crept into this ideal space for the first time in 2009.
+To exploit the space gained in the Sunset Center rebuild, the Foyer Recitals were commenced in 2004.
+Originally based around theorbo and devized by Daniel Swenberg, these popular lunchtime programs have expanded to include diverse instruments.
+They repeat for the duration of the festival, and are usually sold out.
+Keyboard crept into this perfect space for the first time in 2009.

-As if that wasn’t enough, there are also different Twilight and Candlelight programs—several requiring early keyboard most years—in various venues including the Church in the Forest at Stevenson School in nearby Pebble Beach, and the wonderful acoustics of the first cathedral in California, San Carlos Borroméo de Monterey.
+As if that wasn’t enough to fill in the schedule, there are also different Twilight and Candlelight programs—several requiring early keyboard most years—in various venues including the Church in the Forest at Stevenson School in nearby Pebble Beach.
+Principal keyboardist Andrew Arthur curates his Thursday late afternoon ensemble program in the wonderful acoustics of the first cathedral in California, San Carlos Borroméo de Monterey.

 ![]() JIM KASSON |